 There are two main differences in the usage of a data frame vs a tibble: printing, and subsetting.

 Tibbles have a refined print method that shows only the first 10 rows, and all the columns that fit on screen.
 This makes it much easier to work with large data.
-In addition to its name, each column reports its type, a nice feature borrowed from str():
+In addition to its name, each column reports its type, a nice feature borrowed from str()

 Tibbles are strict about subsetting.
 If you try to access a variable that does not exist, you’ll get an error:

-Tibbles also clearly delineate [ and [[: [ always returns another tibble, [[ always returns a vector.
-No more drop = FALSE!
+always returns a vector.
+No more drop = FALSE

 Interacting with legacy code

-A handful of functions are don’t work with tibbles because they expect df[, 1] to return a vector, not a data frame.
-If you encounter one of these functions, use as.data.frame() to turn a tibble back to a data frame:
+to return a vector, not a data frame.
+If you encounter one of these functions, use as.data.frame()

 The goal of this appendix is to give a easy reference to basic manipulation functions that are often used and should always be readily accessible.